DALLAS DIEP FLAP RECONSTRUCTION

 DIEP Flap Breast Reconstruction

-Dallas cancer breast reconstruction patients have the same long scar across the abdomen as those who have a TRAM flap (and the same scar as seen in a “tummy tuck”), and achieve much the same flatter abdominal contour after surgery.
+Dallas cancer breast reconstruction patients have the same long scar across the abdomen as those who have a TRAM flap and generally have an improvement in abdominal contour.
 However, patients typically experience fewer complications due to muscle loss and have quicker recuperation periods than patients with TRAM flaps.

 Currently, Dr. Duffy and Dr. McKane are among only a handful of surgeons in this part of the country regularly performing DIEP perforator flap procedures.
 The Texas Center for Breast Reconstruction has the first surgeon to perform this procedure in this part of the state.
 We are very excited to be able to offer this option to patients.